lawrobel/Customer-Segmentation/README.md

 #### The Simulated Transaction Data sheet
 <p>
-This sheet consists of a table of simulated transactions data, boxes for specifying transactions amount and customer id distribution parameters, a box for specifying the number of transactions to be used in the simulation, histograms for the distributions of transactions amounts and customer ids, and also two buttons for populating or re-populating the columns of the table with data depending on the parameters entered in the boxes.
+This sheet consists of a table of simulated transactions data, boxes for specifying transactions amount and customer id distribution parameters, a box for specifying the number of transactions to be used in the simulation and histograms for the distributions of transactions amounts and customer ids.
+Also included is a button for simulating data and a button for fixing the simulated data (to prevent regenerating data after each new action).
 The columns in the transaction table are:
 </p>

 <p><ul><li> <b>Transaction ID</b> Unique ID numbers from 9121300 to 9121300 +  number of transactions